-Key Audit Matter How the matter was addressed in the audit Impairment of loans in accordance with TFRS 9 Impairment of loans is a key area of judgement As part of our audit work, the following for the management.
-The Bank has the total procedures were performed: loans and receivables amounting to TRY 250.623.713 thousands, which comprise 66% of We assessed and tested the design, the Bank's total assets in its unconsolidated implementation and operating financial statements and the total provision for effectiveness of key controls applied by the impairment amounting to TRY 8.450.513 as at Bank with respect to classification of loans 31 December 2018. and determination and calculation of impairments.
-Our information system As of 1 January 2018, the Bank has started to experts have also participated to perform recognize provisions for impairment in these procedures.
+Key Audit Matter How the matter was addressed in the audit Impairment of loans in accordance with TFRS 9 Impairment of loans is a key area of judgement for the management.
+The Bank has the total loans amounting to TRY 309.208.101 thousands, which comprise We assessed and tested the design, 68% of the Bank's total assets in its implementation and operating effectiveness unconsolidated financial statements and the of key controls applied by the Bank with total provision for impairment amounting to respect to classification of loans and TRY 11.401.664 as at 31 December 2019. determination and calculation of

-accordance with the TFRS 9 requirements according to the "Regulation on the Procedures and Principles for Classification of Loans by Banks and Provisions to be set aside" published in the Official Gazette dated 22 June 2016 numbered 29750.
-In this respect, as of 31 December 2017, the method of provisions for impairment as set out in accordance with the related legislation of BRSA as mentioned in the Section 3 Note XXIII of Explanation on Accounting Policies has been changed by applying the expected credit loss model under TFRS 9.
+As of 1 January 2018, the Bank recognizes provisions for impairment in accordance with the TFRS 9 requirements according to the "Regulation on the Procedures and Principles for Classification of Loans by Banks and Provisions to be set aside" published in the Official Gazette dated 22 June 2016 numbered 29750.
+Applied accounting policies are explained in detail in the Section 3 Note VIII.
 The expected credit loss estimates are required to be unbiased, probability-weighted and should include supportable information about past events, current conditions, and forecasts of future economic conditions.

-The Bank exercises significant decisions using judgement, interpretation and assumptions over calculating loan impairments.
+The Bank exercises significant decisions judgement, interpretation using and assumptions calculating over loan impairments.
 These judgements, interpretations and assumptions are key in the development of the financial models built to measure the expected credit losses on loans.

 There is a potential risk of impairment losses/provisions provided/will be provided may not meet the requirements of the TFRS 9.
-Failure in determining the loans and receivables that are impaired and not recording the adequate provision for these impaired loans is the aforementioned risk.
+Failure in determining the loans that are impaired and not recording the adequate provision for these impaired loans is the aforementioned risk.
 Accordingly, impairment of loans is considered as a key audit matter.

-Related explanations relating to the impairment of loans and receivables are presented in Section 5 Note I.5.
+Related explanations relating to the impairment of loans are presented in Section 5 Note I.5.